RonnieGarcia1/RonnieGarcia1/README.md

 - 👋 Hi, I’m Ronnie Garcia
-- Born & Raised in New York City.
+- 🗽 Native New Yorker
-- 👀 I’m interested in developing robust websites & webapps across multiple platforms.
+- 💻 Full Stack Web Developer | HTML, CSS, Javascript, Python🐍
-- 🌱 Currently enrolled in a Google funded 1 yr Full Stack Web Development Boot Camp
+- 🌱 Currently enrolled in a 1 yr Google funded Full Stack Web Development Boot Camp.

 <!---
 RonnieGarcia1/RonnieGarcia1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.